Keyboard Support

 As was mentioned earlier (Preliminary Step: Is Your Keyboard Ready?), the GitHub repository requires a specific structure for the keyboard files.
 Each keyboard needs to be in its own folder.
 That folder must have the same name as the .kpj file in that folder.

 When it is time to submit the keyboard on GitHub, you will need to place it in a specific folder.
 For the example "sample1", it would need to go into a "release/s" folder, so that the result is "release/s/sample1".
 Or if you want to use the "experimental" section of the repository, you'll aim for the "experimental/s" folder.
-Note: Don't do this yet -- you'll drag files to GitHub in the step 3!
+Note: Don't do this yet -- you'll drag files to GitHub in step 3!

 But suppose your keyboard folder starts with a letter that doesn't appear?
 In that case, you'll need to create a folder called "s" which contains the "sample1" folder.
 Then, in step 3, you will drag the "s" folder to the "release" (or "experimental") folder on GitHub, to get the "release/s/sample1" (or "experimental/s/sample") result.